-Here are 9 tips for coping with your wife’s affair and supporting your own healing process.
+Here are nine tips to put all your racing thoughts on coping with a cheating wife to rest.
+Use this advice to deal with your wife’s affair and support your healing process.

 1. Don’t make any quick decisions

-When you first find out about your wife’s affair, it’s normal to react with “that’s it, I’m leaving!”
-It’s also normal to react with “I’ll do anything to make this better.”
+When you first find out about your wife’s affair, it’s normal to react with, “That’s it, I’m leaving!”
+It’s reasonable to respond, “I’ll do anything to improve this.”

 The important thing is not to make any quick decisions.

-Work through the initial shock and betrayal first before trying to take a decision on what to do next.
+Work through the initial shock and betrayal first before trying to decide on what to do next.